Gw3i/fm-multistep-form/README.md

 ### Continued development

 In the future, I'll focus more on how to write clean code in Angular and get more comfortable with it.
+Practice, practice, practice ⚡️💪

 ## Author